 Touching base with those whom you’ve had a good relationship with can reignite the connection plus keep you better informed on trends, opportunities, issues and challenges other companies, industries and functional areas are facing.
 It’s a good idea to ask what they may need right now.
 You never know what you might easily be able to help with and that goes a long way and can transform a relationship.

 In addition to the people connected to you via current and past work, reach out to other professional contacts, regardless of how long it’s been since you’ve been in touch.
-Good people to check in with can include those you’ve met at networking events, spoken on panels with, sat next to at a dinner, etc. By refreshing connections to see what people are up to can then make you more top of mind again.
+Good people to check in with can include those you’ve met at networking events, spoken on panels with, sat next to at a dinner, etc. Refreshing connections to see what people are up to helps make you more top of mind again.

 When invited to virtual networking events, make the time to attend.
 While they may not be your preferred way to meet people, you can still make quality new connections.
 But don’t just log on and sit silently while you check email and social media – actively participate!
 Practice a short and strong introduction, ask questions, make comments and write a note in the Q&A. Identify other participants whom you’d like to meet, and just as you would in-person, follow up afterwards with an email or personalized connection request on LinkedIn.